 information and insights are being used and

-findings specific to the Ontario HIV sector, and rapid learning activities will drive change
+- Context-sensitive: Our project will break new ground and deliver knowledge specific to the Ontario HIV sector.
+Our rapid learning activities will drive change

 that benefits Ontario.
-The field must have an interest in, as well as the capacity to implement and scale up any programs or
+Innovations we explore Ontario must have the capacity to implement and scale up any programs or

 structure the system cannot support).